Class of 2021

 SAT has partnered with Khan Academy.
-After students take the PSAT, they will be able to link their scores directly to Khan Academy and receive an individualized study program based on their areas of need.
+After students take the PSAT in October, they will be able to link their scores directly to Khan Academy and receive an individualized study program based on their areas of need.

 Part of this preparation is taking the SAT.
 As part of this help, all juniors are required to be part of an SAT course.
 This course will be worth 5 credits on the 2nd semester of their junior transcript.
 This is a pass/fail class.
 If the course is passed, a “P” will appear on the transcript.
 It will not impact a student’s GPA.
 If the course is failed, an “F” will appear on the transcript.
 This will compute on the transcript as a 5 credit F on a 4.0 scale – negatively impacting the student’s GPA.
 The class will be in 2nd semester IC under an “ALT” section.
 It will not be part of the daily 8 period schedule.

 - It is the student’s responsibility to check online at the “Counseling Department” website for class details.
 The class is listed on the top bar under “juniors”.
 The site will be updated as the assignments are added.

 - three assignments first semester

 - all assignments will be given a due date